-If you have included the TPM security chip in your purchase option, make sure you have administrator's rights to your computer, and have a Windows password enabled for full security protection.
+Make sure you have administrator's rights to your computer, and have a Windows password enabled for full security protection.
 In addition Make sure you prepare a removable media (e.g. a USB flash drive) to store passwords etc. before beginning the TPM initialization process.